NICUP14/AndroidChrootContainer/README.md

 # ACC - Android Chroot Container

+> [!NOTE]
+> The script only supports `aarch64`.
+It will terminate immediately if run on a different architecture.

 `ACC` is a script that provides a lightweight and minimal chroot environment for rooted Android devices.
 It manages an isolated, native Linux-like userland without depending on Termux or additional user-space layers.
 It's ideal for power users, developers, and tinkerers who want to run a sandboxed Linux environment as close to the actual Android system.

 ## Features